haileyhendrickson/CAISOAPI/README.md

 ## Notes for use
-- Separate multiple nodes with a comma.
+- Separate multiple nodes with a comma (e.g., NODE1,NODE2,NODE3).
-- Each requested report will include the actual report, the monthly average, the hourly average, and summary statistics.
+- Each report query returns the raw data, monthly averages, hourly averages, and summary statistics.
-- Please be patient while the program is running.
-Some reports are slow (ex: RTM)
+- Please be patient; some reports, especially RTM, may take longer to process.
-- While the program is running, partial files will appear in the same folder as the program but will be deleted after it is finished running.
+- Temporary partial files will appear during data retrieval but are deleted when processing completes.

 ## Version History -- Last updated: July 2025 (version 2.2)
-- Version 1: Basic Program to call reports
+- v1.0: Initial release - basic report retrieval
-- Version 2: Added 3 new pages for summary and analysis
+- v2.0: Added summary and analysis pages
-- Version 2.1: tweaking of analysis pages
+- v2.1: Tweaked analysis pages for improved insights
-- Version 2.2: added visualizations
+- v2.2: Added data visualizations